electron/electron/docs/api/clipboard.md

 ### `clipboard.readBookmark()`

-Returns an Object containing `title` and `url` string keys representing the bookmark in the clipboard.
+Returns an Object containing `title` and `url` keys representing the bookmark in the clipboard.
 The `title` and `url` values will be empty strings when the bookmark is unavailable.

 ### `clipboard.writeBookmark(title, url[, type])`